Joke Singh: Notable performances

-Nishant's performance in Gurgaon, on the Raaghiri Day conducted by The Times of India was completely sold out.
+Nishant's performance in Gungunaon, on the Raaghavi Day conducted by The Times of India was completely sold out.
 Tanwar also hosted the "Joke Joker Jokest" event at Kolkata organized by The Times of India, with noted comedians Sourav Ghosh, Vaibhav Sethia, Anirban Dasgupta, and Abhijit Ganguly.

 Nishant Tanwar has also been a part of Comedy Central's Improv shows on television.
 He has performed to packed auditoriums nationally in Mumbai, Delhi, Bangalore, Gurgaon, and Kolkata as well as international audiences in Philippines, Thailand, Singapore, Malaysia, and Indonesia.
 He also performed with Zakir Khan (comedian) at Gurgaon.

 Nishant Tanwar Live- The New Special was presented by Comedy Circuit in Kolkata in 2019.
 Which was also recorded for Amazon Prime Video.
 He constantly started streaming with the pseudonym 'Rider OP' during the COVID-19 pandemic, and has been noted for some appreciable reaction videos, both single and joint with former AIB specialist Tanmay Bhat.